Hugo, Shortcodes, & XKCD refs

 {{% refpo "test1" "Some stuff" /%}}

-I get a hugo error from the next shortcode about not having a closing shortcode*and actually, I get an error for the no markdown versions too, so clearly I'm assuming something that isn't true .
+I get a hugo error from the next shortcode about not having a closing shortcode* .
 But if I do:

 {{% refpo "test1" "Some stuff" %}}{{% /refpo %}}